top of page

 Reconstruction of the ancient synagogue

 The Hellenistic period of Jewish history followed Alexander the Great’s bloodless conquest of Judea in 322 BCE.
 Alexander died at a young age and his vast empire was split up between his generals.
 The Ptolemaic kingdom was centered in Egypt and the Seleucid kingdom in Syria and Babylon.
 Judea was in the middle and the two kingdoms struggled for its control over the next 150 years.
-Judea was originally under the control of the Ptolemaic Empire but then passed to the Seleucid Empire.
+Judea was originally under the control of the Ptolemaic Empire, but then passed to the Seleucid Empire.
 Following his death, Seleucius was succeeded by his brother Antiochus IV, the villain of the Chanukah story.

-When Greek soldiers approached the village of Modi’in in 166 BCE, Mattisyahu ben Yochanan killed the Jew who was about to worship at the pagan altar set up in the town square and the soldiers sent to the town.
+When Greek soldiers approached the village of Modi’in in 166 BCE, Mattisyahu ben Yochanan killed the Jew who was about to worship at the pagan altaset up in the town square and the soldiers sent to the town.
 With his words “Whoever is for God – let him come to me!” the revolt against the Syrian Greeks and their Hellenist supporters had begun.

-When was the synagogue invented?
-From its earliest years, Judaism was focused on cultic worship in the Sanctuary or Temple.
-Following the destruction of the First Temple by the Babylonians and the Jewish exile to Babylon, the Men of the Great Assembly, the religious leaders of their times, put together the basic outlines of prayer.
-This corresponded to the fixed times of the sacrificial sacrifices in the destroyed Temple.
-Before this formalization of the liturgy, prayer had been spontaneous.
+From its inception, the Israelite religion was focused on cultic worship in the Sanctuary or Temple.
+Following the destruction of the First Temple by the Babylonians and the exile to Babylon, the Men of the Great Assembly, the religious leaders of the times, put together the basic outlines of prayer.
+This was primarily the shmona esrei, or prayer of the 18 blessings.
+In a later period, the rabbis also fixed the timing and form of three prayer services — in the morning, afternoon and evening — corresponding to the fixed times of the sacrificial sacrifices in the destroyed Temple and the times in which the forefathers were considered to have prayed.
+Prior to the formalization of the liturgy, prayer had been spontaneous.

 bottom of page